Florence and Herman Moss

 10305 Lake Shore Boulevard

 Florence was born on May 3, 1887, in Cleveland, the daughter of Martin and Belle Marks.
-She attended Central High School and Western Reserve University.
+She attended Central High School and was in the 1909 class of Flora Stone Mather College of Western Reserve University.

 Florence lived at Haysmar until her death on August 9, 1962.
 Herman died on March 6, 1963.